domfarolino/blog/_posts/2016-7-01-Binary-Tree-Inductive-Proofs.md

 Thus proving by induction that all full binary trees with $L$ leaves have $N = 2L - 1$ total nodes for all $L \quad \blacksquare$.

+<a name="perfect-binary-tree-proofs"></a>
 # Perfect binary tree

-A perfect tree which has the tightest restraints on it allows us to introduce another variable to the relationship pool.
+A perfect tree has the tightest restraints on it and consequently allows us to introduce another variable to the relationship pool.
 This variable is the height $H$ of the tree.

+<a name="perfect-binary-tree-proof-1"></a>
 ## Relationship between $N$ and $H$ of a perfect binary tree

 If we try and calculate how many nodes $N$ exist in a perfect binary tree of height